getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 * **Reference** is the absolute value that your _Value Column_ will be compared to.
 The most recent query result is shown as the **Value**
 * **Rearm seconds** effects how frequently you will receive notifications when your query meets the Alert criteria and does not change.
 See further discussion below.

 Save your alert.
 After you do this, you can add an [alert destination]({% link _kb/user-guide/alerts/creating-new-alert-destination.md %}).
-If you skip this step you will not receive any notifications when the alert is triggered.
+If you skip this step you will not be notified when the alert is triggered.

 ![](/assets/images/docs/gitbook/alert_destination.png)